pcbouman-eur/workshop-getting-started-cloud/reference.md

 **Note:** the glossary is currently incomplete.

 {:auto_ids}
-mainframe
-: A big computer that is shared by many users.
-First using punch-cards, later via terminals.

 terminal
-: Orignally, a screen and keyboard that were used to send
+: originally, a screen and keyboard that were used to send

-teleprinter
-: a electromechanical device that printed data on paper, commonly used in a time that computer screens did not exist.

 {% include links.md %}